emresin12/mobile-game-backend/README.md

 ### Overview

-As described in the requirements the game needs to be highly performant and scalable in order to serve to tens of millions of users daily.
-In order to achieve this level of performance I took some architectural design decisions.
+I created a mobile game backend that contains progress and tournament logic.
+Tournament has matchmaking system that is required to run in real-time.
+I wanted to backend to be scalable and efficient as much as possible in order to handle large load.

 ### Architecture and Design